Esri/i3s-spec/docs/1.7/3Dobject_ReadMe.md

 # HTTP API Overview 1.7

 Version 1.7 is backwards compatible with 1.6.
-For older clients to be able to read 1.7, sharedResources and nodeIndexDocument are included.
+For older clients to be able to read 1.7, sharedResources and  the 3DNodeIndexDocument resources are included.

 The following API methods are available for 3D Object scene layer: